amgaina/Slot-Machine-using-JavaScript/README.md

 Created a logic for how the slot machine works.
+First, you will be given some amount of money at the beginning of the game.
+Then, you will be provided various instructions and be upto virtual millionaire inside the game.